 1 tablespoon paprika

-1 cup of dry white wine, substitute chicken broth/stock unsalted
+1 cup of dry white wine, substitute chicken broth/stock, unsalted

 1 tablespoon all-purpose flour